jeff47/SolaredgeMonitor/README.md

 # SolarEdge Monitor

 This project polls SolarEdge inverters over Modbus, combines the readings with SolarEdge cloud data, evaluates system health, and pushes notifications via Pushover/Healthchecks.
 The CLI also supports simulated runs for testing and a SQLite-backed state/retention layer.
+This can be useful to get quick notification if an inverter or optimizer has a fault.

 ## Features